Changing your 6

 very long time on 12 volts, eventually you might need

 to change them to 12 volt units.
-Some fan fair
+Most fan fair

-are plentiful at the local pull your own part wrecking
+They are plentiful at the local pull your own part

 LIGHTS...
 Replace the headlamps and all of the light